 doesn’t really matter how you pronounce it, usually once you have it, you’ll find your own way to indicate you wouldn’t mind another one of that hot, deep fried, not at all bmi friendly thing. since the meat used was never a fine cut or anything, i am presuming, croquettes didn’t take birth in a wealthy kitchen. but chops i’m sure were initially the domain of the rich and crafty, who “managed” their relationship with the new rulers and created fancy food that blended imported cooking ideas and ingredients, and made them more indian. ah, the green chillies in mangsher chop, that tinge of cumin, the whiff of cloves and cardamom… now where would bangla food be without that helpful lugging over of chillies by the portuguese.

-chops though refused to stay confined in mansions and manors and uppity clubs. they made their way all the way to the street. you can get wonderful mutton, or even vegetable chops at roadside hawkers and “cabins” in calcutta. yes, we have fish chop or “maachher chop”, egg chops, and vegetable chops. this being india, not everyone eats meat. also, you can’t deprive the strictly vegetarian of this find. the bengali vegetable chop with lots of beet in it, makes yet another “foreign” ingredient, beetroot, seem utterly indian.
+chops though refused to stay confined in mansions and manors and uppity clubs. they made their way all the way to the street. you can get wonderful mutton, or even vegetable chops at roadside hawkers and “cabins” in kolkata. yes, we have fish chop or “maachher chop”, egg chops, and vegetable chops. this being india, not everyone eats meat. also, you can’t deprive the strictly vegetarian of this find. the bengali vegetable chop with lots of beet in it, makes yet another “foreign” ingredient, beetroot, seem utterly indian.

 (muttering to myself, i can’t believe chillies aren’t indian… i bet if we look hard enough at the ramayan or mahabharat, maybe the vedas or upanishad, or even the puranas, we’ll find them there.)